elkorn/afronski.github.io/_drafts/mysterious-problem-with-missing-name-of-the-active-virtualenv.md

 However, everything works perfectly without that (even a `deactivate` command).
 This little thing makes me nervous so I have started looking for a solution to that problem.

-After a while I found a reason why it does not work:
+After a while I found the reason why it does not work:

 {% highlight bash linenos %}
 function calculate_prompt() {